 We’re the first and only certified organic national grocery store.

 Our standards include rules for how the products we sell are sourced, grown, stored, handled and labeled.
-Being the only certified organic retailer takes effort, but it’s at the heart of what we believe in: selling the highest-quality organic foods.
+Being the only certified organic national retailer takes effort, but it’s at the heart of what we believe in: selling the highest-quality organic foods.
 The process is intensive, requiring an annual third-party inspection of every store and facility to meet strict criteria.